Sign In Sign Up

 Background: Quiq Capital syndicated approximately $2.4 million of this $6.0 million secured corporate term loan on the Percent platform on a pro-rata basis.
 In January 2024, Gas Pos did not make an interest payment and partial principal payment when due and the deal went into workout.
 This was amended shortly after but as Gas Pos has still not been able to secure alternative funding, they have consequently missed a new interest payment in April, and as such the transaction is back in workout status.

 Underwriter Response: According to Quiq Capital, Gas Pos aimed to settle the entire outstanding balance of Quiq Capital’s loan that underlies the Percent note program by March 2024 by obtaining financing from USDA.
 As part of the arrangement, Quiq Capital’s outstanding loan would become subordinated to this new debt as it must be funded in a set of incremental tranches before the Gas Pos loan is repaid.
 Quiq Capital believed that allowing Gas Pos to secure this financing would preserve collateral value and facilitate a timely payoff of Quiq Capital’s loan maturing in December 2024.
-As of the end of January, and following the execution of the subordination agreement, Gas Pos made the accrued interest payments due in January, February, as well as advance payment for March accrued interest (held in reserve).
+As of the end of January 2024, and following the execution of the subordination agreement, Gas Pos has made the accrued interest payments due in January, February, as well as advance payment for March 2024 accrued interest, along with a $450,000 principal paydown on the underlying loan.
+On January 30, 2024, Percent received note interest payments for January and February, as well as the prorated principal paydown amount from Quiq.

 US ATM ASI: Exposure to a senior corporate loan